-The National Mission for Quantum Technology and Applications (NM-QTA) was announced in 2020 with funding of Rs 8000 crore (£790million).7 In April 2023 the Union Cabinet approved the "[Indian] National Quantum Mission" with a budget of Rs 6000 crore (£590 million)8 from FY 2023 to FY 2030.
-Its aim is to develop 1000 qubit quantum hardware and quantum communications networks.
+In terms of technology development, India's National Mission for Quantum Technology and Applications (NM-QTA) was announced in 2020 with funding of Rs 8000 crore (£790million).7 In April 2023 the Union Cabinet approved the "[Indian] National Quantum Mission" with a budget of Rs 6000 crore (£590 million)8 from FY 2023 to FY 2030, and an aim is to develop 1000 qubit quantum hardware and quantum communications networks.
 If delivered, this will be a powerful addition to fulfilling their quantum ambitions.